After agreeing to Sweden and Finland to join NATO… Turkey reveals the two countries to be handed over to it | Politics news

 Turkish Justice Minister Bekir Bozdag revealed that Ankara will demand Finland and Sweden extradite 33 people belonging to the Kurdistan Workers Party and Fethullah Gulen movement, which it considers terrorists.

-This request comes the day after the signing of a memorandum between the three countries paving the way for Finland and Sweden to join the North Atlantic Treaty Organization (NATO), which Ankara initially opposed.
+This request comes the day following the signing of a memorandum between the three countries paving the way for Finland and Sweden to join the North Atlantic Treaty Organization (NATO), which Ankara initially opposed.

 The minister, whose statements were reported by the Turkish media, added, “Within the framework of the new agreement, we will ask Finland to extradite 6 members of the Kurdistan Workers’ Party and 6 from the Fethullah Gulen movement (whom Ankara considers responsible for the failed coup attempt in July 2016), and Sweden to extradite 10 members of the Gulenists and 11 of the Kurdistan Workers’ Party.